Brett Stibners

 Brett Andrew Stibners, OAM (born 25 June 1979) is an Australian wheelchair basketball player who won a gold medal at the 2008 Summer Paralympics and the 2010 Wheelchair Basketball World Championship.
 He was a member of the Rollers team that competed at the 2020 Summer Paralympics, his fourth Games.

 Personal

 Stibners was born on 25 June 1979, and is from the Wollongong suburb of Oak Flats.
 He is a full-time athlete, and is nicknamed Sticky.
-His left leg was amputated above the knee after a car accident. in 2001 when the car he was driving collided with a truck.
+His left leg was amputated above the knee after a car accident in 2001, in which the car he was driving collided with a truck.
 Prior to his accident, he worked as an apprentice electrician.